gsilva00/PFL-Project2/README.md

 **Normal move**

 If a turtle is already placed on the board, it can only do normal moves: up, down,left, right.
 The process is similar to hatch move, however, the turtle player could be carrying more turtles on its back, so the game has to move the whole stack, instead of a singular turtle `find_stack_to_move/5` predicate not only obtains the whole stack, but also the current coordinates of the player turtle stack.
-To obtain the destination coordinatinates, we use the `dest_coords/5` predicate, **which uses Direction and the current coordinates to calculate them**.
+To obtain the destination coordinates, we use the `dest_coords/5` predicate, **which uses Direction and the current coordinates to calculate them**.
 Most of the manipulation is carried by the predicate `move_normal/12`.

 > Although the chosen movement belongs to the list of valid moves, most of the validations are repeated in move_normal/12.

-If the player turtle moves to the oponent's nest, the game must be able to handle the score, which includes adding the turtles to the score, and/or removing the oponent's turtles to their nest (Rebember stacks can be composed of white and black turtles, in any sequence).
+If the player turtle moves to the opponent's nest, the game must be able to handle the score, which includes adding the turtles to the score, and/or removing the opponent's turtles to their nest (Remember stacks can be composed of white and black turtles, in any sequence).

 If no scoring is possible, at the moment, the game will check if the player turtle will move to an empty cell or will encounter other turtles.
 If the latter, then the game will check the effect of the player turtle moving to that cell: will it push, climb, or push and climb?
-The chain reaction can also happen, so the game must aslo handle the same way.
+The chain reaction can also happen, so the game must also handle it the same way.

 If no movement is possible (happens when displaced turtles can't push, climb turtles or move to an empty cell), then the affected turtles will be smashed and returned to their nest, which is similar to hatch move.
 In addition, the game must also be able to handle fallen displaced turtles, from the chain reaction.